Thai fishermen strike over new rules imposed after EU's warning

 Thailand, the world's third-largest seafood exporter, was given six months by the EU in April to crack down on illegal fishing or face a trade ban on its fish imports.

-Thailand's annual exports to the EU are estimated to be worth between 575 million to 730 million euros (408.41 million pounds-$518.00 million pounds).
+Thailand's annual exports to the EU are estimated to be worth between 575 million to 730 million euros ($641 million-$813 million).
 Overall fish exports were worth around $3 billion in 2014, according to the Thai Frozen Foods Association.

 Fishermen have gone on strike in 22 out of 76 provinces to protest against the new requirements being enforced, according to national fishing associations.